 The information must be disclosed in the manner outlined in the 2014 Act and the disclosure should contain the following:

-All disclosures received will be taken seriously and will be addressed appropriately.
+All disclosures received will be taken seriously, dealt with on a confidential basis, and addressed appropriately.

 Protected disclosures may be submitted to the Regulator of the National Lottery at this address: